So Many Stories

 Episode 28 - March 2024: 50th anniversary of the 1974 Christchurch Commonwealth Games: Part Two

-This episode will be broadcast on Wednesday 6 March 5pm to 6pm.
+This episode was broadcast on Wednesday 6 March 5pm to 6pm.
 Listen to So Many Stories on Plains FM.

 This special episode includes memories from athletes, organisers and staff who brought us this wonderful event.